zarybnicky/dicewars-31/README.md

 Players and areas exist primary as instances of Player and Area.
 However -- originally for serialization purposes -- they are both referred to by their "name".
 These names are instances of `int`.
-Board can return Areas as given by name` every Area kwons its name.
+Board can return Areas as given by name` every Area knows its name.

 There is no reason for an AI to access instances of Player.

 ## AI interface

-The constructor is expected to takes following parameters:
+The constructor is expected to take following parameters:

     player_name     the name of the player this AI will control board           an instance of ``dicewars.client.game.Board``
     players_order   in what order do players take turns

-The turn making method is expected to takes following parameters:
+The turn making method is expected to take following parameters:

     board               an instance of ``dicewars.client.game.Board``
     nb_moves_this_turn  number of attacks made in this turn